Euro 2020: Italy PM calls for final to be moved from London | DW | 21.06.2021

 "I advocate that the final should not take place in a country in which the risk of infection is very big," Draghi told reporters.

-Draghi made the comments in Berlin at a press conference in Berlin with German Chancellor Angela Merkel.
+Draghi made the comments at a press conference in Berlin with German Chancellor Angela Merkel.

 Both Merkel and French President Emmanuel Macron have expressed concerns about crowding in Euro 2020 stadiums.
 British Prime Minister Boris Johnson said Friday his top priority is keeping the "country safe from Covid."